 Advertisement

 “It’s never wrong to reach out to your provider if you’re confused about what type of pills you take or what to do if you’ve missed multiple days,” says Dr. Brant.
 “They can help you decide what to do next.”

-If you’re taking birth control pills for other reasons besides preventing pregnancy (like reducing cramps or controlling acne breakouts), you don’t need to do anything besides get back on track.
+If you’re taking birth control pills for other reasons besides preventing pregnancy (like reducing cramps or managing acne breakouts), you don’t need to do anything besides get back on track.
 Missing a couple days of pills typically won’t affect the other reasons you take the pill if it’s not to prevent pregnancy.

-The two biggest side effects for missing birth controls pills are breakthrough bleeding (also known as spotting) and pregnancy.
+The two biggest side effects for missing birth control pills are breakthrough bleeding (also known as spotting) and pregnancy.
 The hormones in birth control pills wear off in about 36 hours if you don’t continue taking them.
 After about a day and a half, your hormone levels will drop off, which can cause spotting.

 Your chance of pregnancy will depend on how many days you missed and where in the pack you were.
 The main way that birth control pills work is by halting ovulation.
-Anytime you miss a pill it’s a good idea to use a back-up method of birth control, just in case.
+Anytime you miss a pill, it’s a good idea to use a back-up method of birth control, just in case.

+Advertisement